MaxPleaner/job_tracker_cli/README.md

 - `read_backup` prints the backup file
 - `import_backup` from backup.yml

-The source for these commands is `db/job_tracker_api.rb`, where the CLI base is in `job_tracker_cli`.
+The source for these commands is `job_tracker_api.rb`, where the CLI base is in `job_tracker_cli`.

 The database by default is `job_tracker_cli.db` (sqlite).
 The db/ folder is ignored by git.